 Wide range of optional modules

-If you are undecided about whether our Integrated Masters MBiol programme, a study abroad year or industrial placement year, you do not have to choose before you apply.
-Until then end of Year 1, you can choose to swap on to our MBiol programme, and you can choose to take a study abroad year, industrial placement or combined study and work abroad at the end of Year 2.
+Unsure if you would like to do an Integrated Masters (MBiol) programme, a study abroad year or industrial placement year?
+You don’t have to decide before you apply.
+You can choose whether to further enhance your degree by swapping onto an Integrated Maters (MBiol) programme, in addition to undertaking a study abroad year, industrial placement or combined study and work abroad in Year 2.

 For your final year research project, you may have the flexibility to choose between a literature-based or practical lab-based project depending on your specific degree course and personal interests.
 This allows you to tailor your final year project to a style and technique of learning that is best suited to you and your future career goals.
 You will need to discuss your final year project options with your project supervisor.